NormanTUD/hpc_server_continously_running_http_job/README.md

 # Persistent Web Services on SLURM: Self-Monitoring Deployment with SSH Forwarding

 This contains 2 scripts.
 One starts a very simple webserver on an HPC-system over SSH inside a sbatch job.
+This is a toy problem, and resides in the folder hpc.
+It is to be replaced with your own program.

 The other one allows to keep that server in Slurm running by making sure a job is always there, and it's always responding, and restarts it when it's not, and forwards everything to localhost, so it can be used for an API.